-1 MYTHREAD is an expression with a value of type int; it specifies the unique thread index.
-The range of possible values is $0..THREADS-1^6$ .
+1 MYTHREAD is an expression with integral value; it specifies the unique thread index.The range of possible values is $0..THREADS-1^8$ .

 6.3.3 UPC\MAX\BLOCK\SIZE

 1 UPC\MAX\BLOCK\SIZE is a predefined integer constant value.
 It indicates the maximum value allowed in a layout qualifier for shared data.
 It shall be suitable for use in #if preprocessing directives.